Antipolo Cathedral: World War II

 During World War II, the invading Japanese Imperial Army used the church as their garrison and arsenal.
 The Virgin of Antipolo image was safekept in a nearby kitchen; it was later exhumed and moved to Angono, Pasig, and Quiapo until its transfer on October 15, 1945, to its current location in Antipolo.

 Post-war reconstruction

 Towards the end of World War II in 1945, the church was destroyed by Allied bombardment meant to liberate the area from the Japanese imperial control.

 After the war, a campaign was organized to build a new church, with the fundraising committee headed by former First Lady Aurora Quezon, and Antipolo parish priest Francisco Avendano.
-Architect José L. de Ocampo was commissioned to design the new shrine.
+Architect Jose L. de Ocampo was commissioned to design the new shrine.
 Construction began in 1948 and was completed in 1954.

 On January 14, 1954, the Catholic Bishops' Conference of the Philippines (CBCP) declared the church as the National Shrine of Our Lady of Peace and Good Voyage, making it the first national shrine in the Philippines and Southeast Asia.

 The church was elevated to the status of cathedral on June 25, 1983, upon the canonical erection of the Diocese of Antipolo.